 - Class::ParamParser - Provides complex parameter list parsing.

-- 2003 - present : Regular involvement in the SQLite (http://sqlite.org/) Users email forum, both assisting users with SQL questions and contributing design suggestions (some were implemented) or bug reports to SQLite itself.
+- 2003-Present : Regular involvement in the SQLite (https://sqlite.org) Users email forum, both assisting users with SQL questions and contributing design suggestions (some were implemented) or bug reports to SQLite itself.

 Presentations, Papers, and Recognitions

-- 2002 - present : Victoria Perl Mongers (Victoria, BC; http://victoria.pm.org/): managing the group web site, giving a couple of presentations or discussions (to 6-10 people) on Perl-related topics like using databases or XML, and improving reusable modules with good practices suitable for CPAN release.
+- 2002-2013 : Victoria Perl Mongers (Victoria, BC; https://www.pm.org/groups/357.html): managing the group web site, giving a couple of presentations or discussions (to 6-10 people) on Perl-related topics like using databases or XML, and improving reusable modules with good practices suitable for CPAN release.

 - Attended multiple technical conferences.

 - User interface design / ease of use